solliancenet/azure-synapse-analytics-workshop-400/day-02/activity04-security.md

         | Synapse_Workspace_Admins        | Workspace administrators, for users that need complete control over the workspace. |
         | Synapse_Workspace_SQLAdmins     | For users that need complete control over the SQL aspects of the workspace.        |
         | Synapse_Workspace_SparkAdmins   | For users that need complete control over the Spark aspects of the workspace.      |
-    * The group inheritence should be structured as follows:
+    * The group inheritance should be structured as follows:
         | Group                           | Members                                                                                |
         |---------------------------------|----------------------------------------------------------------------------------------|
         | Synapse_Workspace_Users       | Synapse_Workspace_Admins, Synapse_Workspace_SQLAdmins, Synapse_Workspace_SparkAdmins |